The Road to Hell is Paved with Good Intentions

 The Breakdown: “We wanted to do it for the neighborhood…ultimately we failed.”

-Where it occurred: Residents of the High Line community said they don’t use the park because of three things, “They didn’t feel like it was built for them; they didn’t see people who looked like them using it; and they didn’t like the park’s mulch-heavy programming.”
+Where it occurred: Residents of the High Line community said they don’t use the park because of three things, “They didn’t feel like it was built for them; they didn’t see people who looked like them using it, and they didn’t like the park’s mulch-heavy programming.”

-The change that they couldn’t have expected: The designers never expected that their park (which did include community input meetings before opening) would have not been enough to encourage the community to participate.
+The change that they couldn’t have expected: The designers never expected that their park (which did include community input meetings before opening) would not have been enough to encourage the community to participate.
 The design team thought their efforts would have been enough for the community to feel welcome, but they ultimately fell short.
 The drastic gentrification their park contributed to was also an unpredicted change caused by their designs.
 Ultimately, the project’s effects didn’t make the community feel welcomed and pushed many members out.

 “Sex doesn’t sell anymore, activism does.
 And don’t the big brands know it.”
 Alex Holder